Wondering how long it takes to finish a basement?

 - Customization: Our craftsmen love do customized work but with it comes additional labor and time to complete.
 Whenever projects add customized features such as built in cabinets, wine cellars, etc. you can expect the project to take longer.
 The customized features may be the focal point of your basement so don’t cross them off the list, but do be aware your contractor will likely need additional time to complete the customized work.

 This basement finish timeline should give you a starting point to determine how long a basement finish may take to complete.
-For additional information check out The Definitive Guide to Basement Finishing.

 A basement finish relies upon several skilled trades to accomplish a quality job.
 With that there comes a certain amount of unexpected surprises.
 Be aware your contractor may not be there every single day as a needed trade might have been delayed at a previous job.
 However, your contractor should still be keeping you up to date on the plan as things progress.
 If you are becoming uncomfortable with the timeline let the contractor know.